 “Now Ms. Stackhouse why do you think you would be right for the position here at Herveaux Construction?”

 Eric woke in the evening to a feeling of agitation.
 It had been a week since he first offered Sookie a job at one of his company’s; he hoped she would reconsider by now.
 He didn’t want to be the one to bring it up again, but he also didn’t want to have to see his love struggle when she didn’t have to.
-After spending a few hours at Fangtasia dealing with petty problems he finally managed to free himself enough to head to Hummingbird Lane where he wanted to spend every waking moment, with Sookie.
+After spending a few hours at Fangtasia dealing with petty problems he finally managed to free himself enough to head to Hummingbird Lane where he wanted to spend every waking moment with his darling Sookie.

 He couldn’t wait until the day when he would no longer have to knock on the door and ask permission to enter.
 He knew that day would be a long way off, but still he dreamed of it often.